 He spoke of whatever came to mind about their life in New York.
-The apartment they shared, her studies, his work, the routine of days, the holidays, the friends, what she made, the exhibitions she had.
+The apartment they'd shared, her studies, his work, the routine of days, the holidays, the friends, what she'd made, the exhibitions she'd had.
 She let the words flow over her, like lapping waves.

 “Why New York?” she asked.
 “Why did we choose to live there?”

-“You said you could not make the work you wanted to here,” he waited to see if she understood, she looked at him as she often did, with her eyes so wide they were pools of black and he didn’t want to look because of how they had pleaded with him as she was sinking and then, how they closed as he grabbed her to try and swim to the surface.
+“You said you could not make the work you wanted to here.”
+He waited to see if she understood.
+She looked at him as she often did, with her eyes so wide they were pools of black and he didn’t want to hold her gaze, the memory of how they'd pleaded with him while she was sinking and then, how they'd closed as he grabbed her, trying to swim to the surface.

 “You said you would feel freer there, not weighted by the history of this place, this country.
 Such a rich history in art, but past, so you thought.
 And you wanted to create from here, from now.
 To be present.
 You felt free there, in the moment, you said, to say and do what you wanted to.
-I guess liberated.
+Liberated.
 No expectations.”